 What is the schedule for Vermont History Day 2014?

-Vermont History Day takes place on Saturday, April 5, 2014 from 8:30 to 4:30.
-Check the preliminary contest schedule (pdf) for more information.
-Additional details will be mailed to teachers and homeschool educators in March.
+Vermont History Day took place on Saturday, April 5, 2014 from 8:30 to 4:30.
+Check the official contest schedule (pdf) for more information.
+Additional details were mailed to teachers and homeschool educators in March.

 Who can enter?

 All Vermont students in grades 5-12 and home study students ages 10-18 are eligible for Vermont History Day.

 * Students in 5th grade are not eligible to advance to the National History Day contest. *

 Vermont History Day provides students with an opportunity to do primary source research and express what they have learned through creative and original dramatic performances, documentaries, research papers, websites, or three-dimensional exhibits.
 Successful entries show a clear relation to the annual theme and an understanding of the historical significance of the chosen topic.
 Students meet with judges at the state contest and receive feedback about their projects.

 What are the History Day themes?